Tree seed legislation and standards

 Both provincial and federal legislation govern seed use in British Columbia.

 Province of British Columbia

-"Tree seed" is defined under the Forest & Range Practices Act as any part of a forest tree represented, sold or used to grow a plant.
-The Forest & Range Practices Act regulations require people to keep records and planting maps identifying the tree seeds and where they have been planted.
+"Tree seed" is defined under the Forest and Range Practices Act as any part of a forest tree represented, sold or used to grow a plant.
+The Forest and Range Practices Act regulations require people to keep records and planting maps identifying the tree seeds and where they have been planted.
 Reporting requirements are described in other sections of these regulations.

 Government of Canada

 This Act and its regulations govern the testing, inspection, quality and sale of seeds.
 The Seeds Act also applies to seed derived through biotechnology, including plants with novel traits (which includes genetically modified organisms).

 The purpose of this Act and it regulations is to protect Canadian plant life and the agricultural and forestry sectors by preventing the importation, exportation and spread of pests, and by controlling or eradicating pests in Canada.

 Questions about these federal regulations, including the import and export of tree seed and seedlings to, from and within Canada should be directed to the Canadian Food Inspection Agency.